modelica/newsletter/submission-guidelines.md

 ## Markdown syntax
 For the text body, use the [kramdown](https://kramdown.gettalong.org/) flavor of the Markdown syntax.
 See the [quick reference](https://kramdown.gettalong.org/quickref.html).

+### Paragraphs
+Simple line break
+in the source would not create separate paragraphs.
+Please use empty line between intended paragraphs instead.
+When a hard line-break is required, you may use four spaces at the end of the line.

+    First paragraph

+    Second paragraph
+    with hard break - note the four spaces at the end of the upper line

 ### Text style
 You can use **emphasize** by double asterisks (`**emphasize**`) or *italics* using single asterisks (`*italics*`).